Articles >

 The cost isn't just the hours.
 It's the campaigns you never send because the list work isn't worth it.
 The abandoned cart emails that go out 48 hours late.
 The post-event survey that never fires because nobody exported the attendee list on Monday.
 The review request that would have driven ten new Google reviews if it had just gone out automatically the day after the event.

-What changes when ticketing CRM integration is real-time
+What changes when your ticketing CRM integration runs in real time?

 Real ticketing CRM integration means your CRM sees booking behaviour the moment it happens.
 Someone buys a VIP ticket for next Saturday, they're in the VIP segment by the time you finish your coffee.
 Someone abandons a cart with two family passes in it, they're enrolled in the cart recovery trigger within minutes.
 Someone attended last weekend's show, they're already queued for the post-visit survey.